-Does your horse, dog or cat have back pain?
+Does your dog have back pain?
 Stiffness in the neck or jaw?
 Arthritis?

 CranioSacral Therapy affects the layer of connective tissue under the skin, known as the fascia (pronounced “fasha”).
 Think of a body stocking under the skin that stretches from the head to the tail.
 Fascia also surrounds every muscle, bone, organ, nerve and blood vessel.
 It protects the entire body and moves nutrients into the cells and carries toxins away.